selfcanonical/seo-bookmarklets/README.md

-# SEO Bookmarklets by SelfCanonical.com
+# SEO Bookmarklets by Shaikat Ray

 You can use these browser bookmarklets to boost SEO activities.
 Enjoy!